gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 `-` symbol means irrelevant bit value

 ### Cyclic redundancy check
-PJON supports both CRC8 and CRC32, to cover a wide range of use cases and packet lengths.
+PJON supports both CRC8 and CRC32 to ensure safety on a wide range of use cases and packet lengths.

 #### CRC8 polynomial
 ```cpp
 0x97 = (x + 1)(x^7 + x^6 + x^5 + x^2 + 1)^2
 ```
-`CRC8 C2`, implicit +1 notation, source Baicheva98, selected because it has the largest possible length (119 bit) at which `HD=4` can be achieved with 8-bit CRC.
+`CRC8 C2`, implicit +1 notation, source Baicheva98, is used because it has the largest possible length (119 bit) at which `HD=4` can be achieved with 8-bit CRC.
 Other protocols specify the use of polynomials with much lower performance like `CRC-8 0xEA` or `DOWCRC 0x8C` used by 1-Wire.

 #### CRC32 polynomial
 ```cpp